 - Do not mark a sensitive attribute as required — When a user edits their profile, an error message appears prompting the user to correct Value for required property sensitive is missing.
 The Okta user profile expects the attribute but the user cannot see or edit the attribute.
 Users cannot save their profile changes until a Super admin edits the Okta user profile to mark the attribute as not required.

 - The User Permission field — This field is always be treated as Hide for sensitive attributes.
 Changing the setting will not change the field behavior.

 API access management — If API access management is enabled for your tenant, these roles can see all attributes in the API token preview functionality in the Admin UI: Super admin, Org admin, Read-only admin, and API AM admin.

 To make an attribute sensitive, you map the attribute from the app to the Okta user profile.
 For example, to make an employee number stored in Active Directory (AD) sensitive, you map the AD attribute to the Okta user profile attribute and mark it as sensitive.
 You then map the Okta user attribute to an app such as Workday.
 The data moves from AD, through Okta, to the app.
-See Work with Okta user profiles and attributes.
+See Work with profiles and attributes.

 Using sensitive attributes in SAML assertions provides extra validation when a user is signs in to an app.
 See Mapping Active Directory, LDAP, and Workday Values in a Template SAML or WS Fed Applications